makevoid/mkv-thegrid/Readme.md

 ##### <https://thegrid.ai/mkv-photos/>

-I did some editing afterwards, but was minimal
+I did some editing afterwards, but it was minimal.

+When I wrote this readme and the `grid` script originally, thegrid.ai was not as good as it is now.

+---

+TODO: package the `grid` script as a binary

 ----